 This part of the information sheet is written for the petitioner-the party asking for the writ.
 It explains some of the rules and procedures relating to asking for a writ.
 The information may also be helpful to a real party in interest.
-There is more information for a real party in interest starting on page 10 of this information sheet.
+There is more information for a real party in interest starting on page 8 of this information sheet.

-(10) Who can ask for a writ?
+10 Who can ask for a writ?

-Only a party in the trial court proceeding-the plaintiff or defendant in a civil case or the defendant or prosecuting agency in a misdemeanor or infraction case-can ask for a writ challenging a ruling on a motion to disqualify a judge (see California Code of Civil Procedure section 170.3(d)).
-Parties are also usually the only ones that ask for writs challenging other kinds of trial court rulings.
-However, in most cases, a person who was not a party does have the legal right to ask for a writ if that person has a "beneficial interest" in the trial court's ruling.
+Parties-the plaintiff or defendant- are usually the only ones that ask for writs challenging small claims court rulings.
+However, in most cases, a person who was not a party does have the legal right to ask for a writ if that person has a "beneficial interest" in the small claims court's ruling.
 A "beneficial interest" means that the person has a specific right or interest affected by the ruling that goes beyond the general rights or interests the public may have in the ruling.

-11) How do I ask for a writ?
+1) How do I ask for a writ?

 To ask for a writ you must serve and file a petition for a writ (see below for an explanation of how to "serve and file" a petition).
 A petition is a formal request that the appellate division issue a writ.
-A petition for a writ explains to the appellate division what happened in the trial court, what legal error you (the petitioner) believe the trial court made, why you have no other adequate remedy at law, and what order you are requesting the appellate division to make.
+A petition for a writ explains to the appellate division what happened in the small claims court, what legal error you (the petitioner) believe the small claims court made, why you have no other adequate remedy at law, and what order you are requesting the appellate division to make.

-(12) How do I prepare a writ petition?
+12) How do I prepare a writ petition?